seanohare98/hospital-api/README.md

 //PATIENT ROUTES: CREATE, READ, DELETE

-“methods”: [“GET”], “route”: [“/patients”], “description”: “returns a JSON list of all the patients (their appointment ids and names)”,
+“methods”: [“GET”], “route”: [“/patients”], “description”: “returns JSON list of all the patients (their appointment ids and names)”,

 “methods”: [“POST”], “route”: [“/patients”], “description”: “create a new patient”,